gmkmanoj/vagrant-haproxy-lb-setup/README.md

 You can ssh the instance and stop one of the nginx web service to verify the haproxy getting response from other server.

+Few commands to use in vagrant

+vagrant ssh halb # to ssh haproxy server vagrant halt or vagrant halt <instancename> # to shutdown the all instance or one instance vagrant destroy or vagrant destroy <instancename> # to remove all instance or one instance

+Note :
+This setup only works on your local machine because the vm machine used private network settings.
+Reach me @ gmkmanoj@gmail.com for any questions.